-The Nursing Science and the Foundation of Knowledge chapter describes nursing science and introduces the Foundation of Knowledge model as the conceptual framework for the book.
+Chapter 1 describes nursing science and introduces the Foundation of Knowledge model as the conceptual framework for the book.
 In this chapter, a clinical case scenario is used to illustrate the concepts central to nursing science.
-A definition of nursing science is also derived from the American Nurses Association's definition of nursing.
+A definition of nursing science is also derived from the American Nurses Association definition of nursing.
 Nursing science is the ethical application of knowledge acquired through education, research, and practice to provide services and interventions to patients to maintain, enhance, or restore their health, and to acquire, process, generate, and disseminate nursing knowledge to advance the nursing profession.
 Information is a central concept and health care's most valuable resource.
 Information science and systems, together with computers, are constantly changing the way healthcare organizations conduct their business.
 This will continue to evolve.

-To prepare for these innovations, the reader must understand fundamental information and computer concepts, covered in the Introduction to Information, Information Science, and Information Systems and Computer Science and the Foundation of Knowledge Model chapters, respectively.
+To prepare for these innovations, the reader must understand fundamental information and computer concepts, covered in Chapters 2 and 3, respectively.
 Information science deals with the interchange (or flow) and scaffolding (or structure) of information and involves the application of information tools for solutions to patient care and business problems in health care.
-To be able to use and synthesize information effectively, an individual must be able to obtain, perceive, process, synthesize, comprehend, convey, and manage the information.
+To be able to use and synthesize information effectively, one must be able to obtain, perceive, process, synthesize, comprehend, convey, and manage the information.
 Computer science deals with understanding the development, design, structure, and relationship of computer hardware and software.
-This science offers extremely valuable tools that, if used skillfully, can facilitate the acquisition and manipulation of data and information by nurses, who can then synthesize these resources into an everevolving knowledge and wisdom base.
-This not only facilitates professional development and the ability to apply evidence-based practice decisions within nursing care, but, if the results are disseminated and shared, can also advance the profession's knowledge base.
+This science offers extremely valuable tools that, if used skillfully, can facilitate the acquisition and manipulation of data and information by nurses, who can then synthesize these into an everevolving knowledge and wisdom base.
+This not only facilitates professional development and the ability to apply evidence-based practice decisions within nursing care, but if disseminated and shared, can advance the profession's knowledge base.
 The development of knowledge tools, such as the automation of decision making and strides in artificial intelligence, has altered the understanding of knowledge and its representation.
 The ability to structure knowledge electronically facilitates the ability to share knowledge structures and enhance collective knowledge.

-As discussed in the Introduction to Cognitive Science and Cognitive Informatics chapter, cognitive science deals with how the human mind functions.
+As discussed in Chapter 4, cognitive science deals with how the human mind functions.
 This science encompasses how people think, understand, remember, synthesize, and access stored information and knowledge.
-The nature of knowledge, including how it is developed, used, modified, and shared, provides the basis for continued learning and intellectual growth.
+The nature of knowledge, how it is developed, used, modified, and shared, provides the basis for continued learning and intellectual growth.

-The Ethical Applications of Informatics chapter focuses on ethical issues associated with managing private information with technology and provides a framework for analyzing ethical issues and supporting ethical decision making.
+Chapter 5 focuses on ethical issues associated with managing private information with technology and provides a framework for analyzing ethical issues and supporting ethical decision making.